 Stipend for students planning to teach in a "high-need" field.
-The Commission defines “high-need” as middle or high school level math, science or special education.
+The Commission defines “high-need” as special education or middle or high school level math or science.

 - participate in student teaching as part of the student's degree requirements during the semester in which the student applies;